Mrmistik39/DarkSystem/README.md

 - [x] **Auto lag cleaner**

 # Known Bugs:
-- Respawn & Movement bug on 1.2
+- Respawn and Movement bug on 1.2
 - DarkSystem's experience system does not work correctly.
-(Well its not a HUGE problem :D)

 # Known Bugs in 1.2:
 - Moving is glitchy.
-(Seen on Android OS & 32-bit machines)
+(Seen on 32-bit server machines)
 - AvailableCommandsPacket issues

 # Notes:
 - DarkSystem does not support PMAnvil map format, it only supports Anvil and McRegion.
-- DarkSystem's language is currently Turkish, but you can change it in pocketmine.yml (Supports 20+ Languages)
-- Some strings, messages and lines may be in Turkish, we are adding translation to them on every update.
-- DarkSystem is 68% stable now.It will be 90%+ in future
+- DarkSystem is not stable.
 - /op command is renamed to /operator and you easily can enable/disable this command from **pocketmine_advanced.yml**.
 - Mob spawners are not supported yet.
 Sorry for this, they will be added soon...

-# Test Server
-- **COMING SOON**

 # Get DarkSystem:
 - Download the latest build from [Jenkins](http://jenkins.haniokasai.com/job/DarkSystem-PMMP_12).